AmpersandTarski/RAP/docs/deployment-guide.md

 kubectl config view
 ```

 This will show the configuration of Kubernetes.
-In my case, it says that minicube is configured to run on the port.
-I played with minicube some time ago, and uninstalled it.
+In my case, it says that minikube is configured to run on the port.
+I played with minikube some time ago, and uninstalled it.
 Uninstall didn't remove all loose ends: Check the contents of `$HOME/.kube/config`.
 I also found [help at stackoverflow](https://stackoverflow.com/questions/37921222/kubectl-connection-to-server-was-refused).

 Good luck & Happy coding!